vimeo/psalm/README.md

 ## Psalm documentation

-All the documentation for Psalm are found in the docs folder - [the index is located here](https://github.com/vimeo/psalm/blob/master/docs/index.md),
+All the documentation for Psalm is found in the docs folder - [the index is located here](https://github.com/vimeo/psalm/blob/master/docs/index.md),

 ## Quickstart Guide